 With this ability to renew your health and heal you, laughter can be a great resource for whatever problems you may have.
 It can also strengthen your relationships.
 It can support your emotional and physical health and well-being.

-- Laughter is relaxing.
+helping to relax.
 A wonderful laugh can relieve you of stress and physical tension so that your muscles can be relaxed for up to 45 minutes following laughing.

-- Laughter releases endorphins.
+a release of endorphins.
 Endorphins are the body’s feel-good hormones.
 When your endogenous endorphins are released, you feel a sense of well-being and a reduction in the sensation of pain

 Laughter is known to have many health benefits, including physical, emotional, and social benefits.

 • Protects the heart